joshuawchen/paramax_py39/docs/index.rst

     pip install paramax

-Simple example
+How it works
 ------------------
-The most common way to apply parameterizations is via :py:class:`~paramax.wrappers.Parameterize`.
+- :py:class:`~paramax.wrappers.AbstractUnwrappable` objects act as placeholders in the PyTree, defining the parameterizations.
+- :py:func:`~paramax.wrappers.unwrap` applies the parameterizations, replacing the :py:class:`~paramax.wrappers.AbstractUnwrappable` objects.

+A simple example of an :py:class:`~paramax.wrappers.AbstractUnwrappable` is :py:class:`~paramax.wrappers.Parameterize`.
 This class takes a callable and any positional or keyword arguments, which are stored and passed to the function when unwrapping.

-When :py:func:`~paramax.wrappers.unwrap` is called on a PyTree containing a :py:class:`~paramax.wrappers.Parameterize` object, the stored function is applied using the stored arguments.

 .. doctest::